CNugteren/CLBlast/README.md

 | IxMIN      | ✔ | ✔ | ✔ | ✔ | ✔ |
 | xOMATCOPY  | ✔ | ✔ | ✔ | ✔ | ✔ |

 Some less commonly used BLAS routines are not yet supported yet by CLBlast.
-They are xROTG, xROTMG, xROT, xROTM, xTRSV, xTBSV, xTPSV, and xTRSM.
+They are xROTG, xROTMG, xROT, xROTM, xTBSV, and xTPSV.

 Half precision (fp16)